trust-ethos/ethos-discord/README.md

 ## Usage

-The bot provides two slash commands for looking up Ethos profiles:
+The bot provides the following slash commands:

 - `/ethos @user` - Look up Ethos profile for a Discord user
   - Simply mention a Discord user as a parameter